The Matthew Effect of AI Programming Assistants: A Hidden Bias in Software Evolution: Reproducibility Statement

 \section{Reproducibility Statement}

 We ensure reproducibility by releasing the complete benchmark dataset, prompt templates, and evaluation code.
 Details of the benchmark composition are given in Appendix~\ref{app:benchmark}, prompt and code extraction pipelines in Appendix~\ref{app:prompts}, and experimental infrastructure in Table~\ref{tab:proprietary-llms}.
-All generated solutions, evaluation results, and scripts are provided in the supplementary material.
+All code, prompts, and released artifacts are available at our public repository: https://github.com/FrankGGu/The-Matthew-Effect-of-AI-Programming-Assistants.
+For large files, we use GitHub Releases under the same repository.